 10. Select the Add-ons and Finishes

 Select finishes like coatings, laminations, foil stamping, embossing, debossing, and spot UV coating to enhance the visual appeal of the product packaging.
+Coatings such as matte, gloss, satin, or soft-touch not only improve the tactile feel but also provide a protective layer that enhances durability and resists scuffs or scratches.

 Incorporate additional features such as foam inserts, cardboard dividers, die-cut handles, magnetic closures, ribbon closures, window cutouts, custom inserts, QR codes, NFC tags, security seals, and tamper-proof features to enhance functionality, security, and user experience.